Cucurbita pepo var. pepo 'Kakai'

 A wonderful semi-bush variety that is perfect for sunny gardens; produces slightly ribbed, 8 pound, orange fruit with dark green striping; hull-less seeds make a delicious snack and are ready for roasting; beautiful when added to fall decorations

-Kakai Pumpkin is an annual vegetable plant that is typically grown for its edible qualities.
+Kakai Pumpkin is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces orange round fruit with dark green stripes which are typically harvested when mature.
 The fruits have a pleasant taste.

 The fruit are most often used in the following ways: